Skip to content

 Custom Kernel

-The Syn_OS kernel is built from upstream Linux 6.19 with the CONFIG_RUST=y toolchain enabled, hardened with KSPP defaults, and extended with 17 custom syscalls, 17 loadable Rust kernel modules, an in-kernel safe-bytecode VM, an LSM attestation hook, and 5 eBPF monitors.
+The Syn_OS kernel is built from upstream Linux 7.0 (the launch base; a 7.2 bump is planned as the next upgrade) with the CONFIG_RUST=y toolchain enabled, hardened with KSPP defaults, and extended with a capability-gated, signed Rust kernel-module interface, loadable Rust kernel modules, an LSM attestation hook, and eBPF monitors.
 It is the prokaryotic-cell layer of the biological model — primitive, fast, always-on; the mitochondria for the whole organism.

 SettingValue